Trump, The NFL And The Powder Keg History Of Race, Sports And Politics

 Like today, the country was divided politically and along racial lines.

 Smith and Carlos, too, were met with opposition to their podium statement.
-The U.S. Olympic Committee, in fact, sent Owens to Mexico City to try to persuade Smith and Carlos not to do it.
+The U.S. Olympic Committee, in fact, sent Owens to Mexico City to try to persuade them not to do it.
 He was unsuccessful.
 After their wins, they were stripped of their medals by the head of the International Olympic Committee.

 Norman went home to Australia and was banished from participating in another Olympics and any involvement with that country's Olympic teams.
 It wasn't until after his death that the Australian government passed a resolution honoring Norman for standing up for human rights.
 Smith and Carlos were pallbearers at Norman's funeral.